PiotrRut/Explore-London/README.md

 #  Explore London 💂🏼

-**"Explore" is my first ever app written using SwiftUI (after only ever usign Storyboards and UIKit), and is meant to be pure practice.
-With this app, I discover best Swift practices, learn the SwiftUI workflow, and get to know the iOS app development cycle!
-It is not meant to be a breakthrough amazing app ready to be shipped in the App Store :)**
+**"Explore" is my first ever app written using SwiftUI (after only ever using Storyboards and UIKit), and is meant to be pure practice.
+With this prject, I discover best Swift practices, learn the SwiftUI workflow, and get to know the iOS app development cycle!
+It is not meant to be an amazing app ready to be shipped in the App Store :)**

-## What is it all about?
+## What is this all about?

 All source files are located in the [`Explore`](https://github.com/PiotrRut/Explore-London/tree/main/Explore) folder.